keishadurham/SQL-Code/README.md

 # SQL-Code

+#Update SQL Code - Create Table and Insert Into
-Created a Database
+#Created a Database
-Created two tables using T-SQL
+#Created two tables using T-SQL
-Inserted data into table
+#Inserted data into table